Washington Employment Attorneys & Lawyers

 HIPAA violations are nothing a business should be taking lightly.
 The minimum fine for a HIPAA violation starts at $100 and can grow as large as $1.5 million for each provision of the rules.
 As such, healthcare professionals and insurance adjusters are all feeling the pressure and are trying to do whatever they can to prevent falling out of HIPAA compliance.

-But, in order to stay out of trouble, you must first understand which mistakes to avoid.
-Here's a look at some common HIPAA violation examples:
+But, in order to stay out of trouble, you must first under

 - 5 min read